 "Together, they wring every bit of sadness and yearning out of the bruised ballad “Homeward,” having set an ominous tone of fear and foreboding in an unnerving “Coming for Me Now” and a noir-like, moonlit atmosphere in “Purple and Gray,” a dreamy, poetic meditation on loss and grief that unfolds beautifully.
 And while the inspirational and triumphant “Never Too Far” – with its big hooks – and the exuberant “Frickin’ Awesome” reveal a sense of rock-oriented optimism and healing, the surging “Hungry Days (Make Me Feel)” is fiercely defiant and visceral, its streaming guitars caked with fuzzy distortion."

-- Peter Lindblad, Elmore Magazine - for the full review, click HERE
+- Peter Lindblad, Elmore Magazine

 - Mike in Tokyo Rogers, InterFM 89.7FM - Tokyo, Japan

 "Sensuously bewitching music with a Siren-like wicked magnetism."